Sub-100 nm {\beta}-Ga2O3 MOSFET with 55 GHz fMAX and >100 V breakdown

-Small-signal analysis was done from 100 MHz to 19 GHz using Keysight ENA 5071C Vector Network Analyzer (VNA).
+Small-signal analysis was performed from 100 MHz to 19 GHz using Keysight ENA 5071C Vector Network Analyzer (VNA).
 A sapphire calibration standard was used to calibrate The VNA by SOLT technique.
-An isolated open-pad device structure on the same wafer was utilized to de-embed parasitic pad capacitance.
-Short circuit current gain (h\textsubscript{21}), Mason's unilateral gain (U) and MAG/MSG have been plotted at V\textsubscript{DS}= 12 V and V\textsubscript{GS}= 2 V bias points for L\textsubscript{G} = 90 nm test device.
-After extrapolating to 0 dB, we found current gain cut-off frequency (f\textsubscript{t}) of $\sim$~ 27 GHz and power gain cut off frequency (f\textsubscript{MAX}) of approximately $\sim$~ 100 GHz (Fig. \ref{fig5mos}). f\textsubscript{T} and f\textsubscript{MAX} before de-embedding are 17 Ghz and 60 GHz respectively. f\textsubscript{MAX} value reported here the highest among Ga\textsubscript{2}O\textsubscript{3} FETs and the first demonstration of 100 GHz operation.
-We calculated instrinsic f\textsubscript{T} by calculating C\textsubscript{GS} and measured g\textsubscript{m}.
+An isolated open-pad device structure on the same wafer was utilized to de-embed parasitic pad capacitance \cite{koleeandembed}.
+Short circuit current gain (h\textsubscript{21}), Mason's unilateral gain (U) and MAG/MSG have been plotted at V\textsubscript{DS} = 12 V and V\textsubscript{GS} = 2 V bias points for L\textsubscript{G} = 90 nm device.
+After extrapolating to 0 dB, we found current gain cut-off frequency (f\textsubscript{t}) of $\sim$~ 27 GHz.
+The power gain cut off frequency (f\textsubscript{MAX}) is $\sim$~ 55 GHz (Fig. \ref{fig4mos}) which extrapolated from 20dB/decade slope from the Masons' unilateral gain (U). f\textsubscript{MAX} value reported here is the highest among Ga\textsubscript{2}O\textsubscript{3} FETs.
+We calculated the expected intrinsic f\textsubscript{T} using the geometrically calculated gate source capacitance C\textsubscript{GS} and measured DC g\textsubscript{m} (See supplemnatary materials).
 We assumed half of the channel thickness (30 nm) for C\textsubscript{GS} calculation.
 We also calculated extrinsic f\textsubscript{T} by considering R\textsubscript{S}, R\textsubscript{D} calculated from channel sheet resistance and contact resistance.
-According to our theoretical calculation \cite{tasker1989importance}, intrinsic and extrinsic f\textsubscript{T} are approximately 29 GHz and 25.5 GHz respectively.
+These calculations \cite{tasker1989importance} gave an intrinsic and extrinsic f\textsubscript{T} of 29 GHz and 25.5 GHz respectively.
 This calculation gives further credence to the measured f\textsubscript{T} and f\textsubscript{MAX}.
-We have assumed that high frequency g\textsubscript{m} is similar to DC g\textsubscript{m} and DC-RF dispersion is negligible.
-In our previous report \cite{sahabeta2}, we found DC-RF dispersion or current collapse has been the primary cause of reduced f\textsubscript{T}.
+In our previous report \cite{sahabeta2}, we found DC-RF dispersion and reduced high frequency g\textsubscript{m} was the primary cause of reduced f\textsubscript{T}.